top of page

 $45.00

 This project-based class will be an overarching course on the basics of art.
 Students will start by learning the Elements & Principles of Art.
-They will learn how to implement them in their own work as we spend the year exploring several fine art skills, such as drawing, painting, block printing, sculpture and more.
+They will learn how to implement them in their own work as we spend the year exploring several fine art skills, such as drawing, painting, sculpture and more.
 Each section of this course will be built around the ages of the students in each class (MS or HS).

 Est. Homework Hours: